-This chapter outlines the specific information that is relevant or needs to be adhered to when competing in the tender to design and build a wind farm in BWFS I and /or II.
+This chapter outlines the specific information that is relevant or needs to be adhered to when competing in the tender to design and build a wind farm in BWFS III and IV.
 These requirements originate from the legal framework (an informal English translation of the legal framework can be found in Appendix A).

-6.1 Coordinates and exclusion zones
+6.1 Boundaries and Coordinates